eslamelkholy/Ruby-on-Rails-Simple-Project/README.md

+# Ruby On Rails Social Media Web Application
-# -This Project About Simple Web Application Page
+### This Project About Simple Web Application Page
-# - Which Related to Social Media includes Users Articles And Users Comments on it
+### Which Related to Social Media includes Users Articles And Users Comments on it